 - Monitor the pond parameters regularly

 - Avoid excess or overfeeding & provide optimal quantity of feed

 - Using biofloc technology in shrimp culture appears to be useful in preventing AHPND/EMS outbreak

 - Adopt closed re-circulatory systems or zero water exchange practice to avoid contamination

 - Ecological prevention and control is an effective method.

 - Vitamin C & bile acids working as good detoxifying substances and together with vitamin B are helpful for the transportation of liver with appropriate amount

 Advantages of Healthy Hepatopancreas of Shrimp in Culture

-There are many major elements required for the success of shrimp culture.
+There are many major elements required for success of shrimp culture.
 Besides the feeding and water quality, the health of hepatopancreas is also vital for success of L. vannamei.
 The best pond management and health management practice to be followed in culture system for safe protection of hepatopancreas in shrimp.
-The healthy hepatopancreas in shrimp will boost maximum performance for the success of culture.
+The healthy hepatopancreas in shrimp will boost maximum performance for success of culture.